Employee Stock Purchase Plan (ESPP)

 Note

-If an employee were able to purchase more than 5% of a company, they could quickly buy a large piece of a company at a fraction of the cost.
+If an employee could purchase more than 5% of a company, they could quickly acquire a large piece of the company at a fraction of the cost.

 5. Time Windows